toddg3s/snappy/README.md

 I'd also suggest an actual [Python IDE](https://wiki.python.org/moin/IntegratedDevelopmentEnvironments) for beginners (which face it, is who will actually be using Snappy), but it's not required.

+# Caveats

+Snappy is currently pre-alpha state.
+There are probably lots of bugs, and it hasn't been stress-tested at all.
+In particular, there are several bits of Snap functionality that are not yet implemented (see [Blocks](blocks.md)).
+In addition, the functionality to start, pause and stop the program is not implemented, yet.
+When the project is run, it begins processing mouse and keyboard events, sending the appropriate messages to the sprites.
+You cannot pause a project, and the only way to stop it is to close the window.

 # Creating a project
 Create a new python file in the snappy directory and include this minimal code: